ar-visions/silver/README.md

 # its also best for there to be 1 file that expresses import and logic, so we may build the entire
 # stack from one modules expression.
 # we can end the comment now with two #'s
+#
+# constant members of class arent read-only; constant applies to membership alone
+# for data, it should use a membership keyword: read-only
 ##

+string operator add [ int i, string a ] [
+    return '{ a } and { i }'
+]

+int a-function [ string a ] [
+    int i: 2 + cast sz a
+    print 'you just called me with %s, and ill respond with { i }', a return i
+]

 class app [
     public int value : 1 # assign operator is ':' constant is '='  [ no const decorator ]

+    intern inlay struct [
+        int    a: 2
+        string b
+    ] i-am-embedded

+    public object[] all

+    cast int [
+        ref func::int = ref run # function pointers work with or without object targets int    r: func ? run
+        return r
+    ]

     int run[] print 'hi -- you have given me {value}' -> 2 ]